Arshi798/Arshi798/README.md

 # 💫 About Me:
 🌍 Skilled in **ArcGIS Pro** and GIS data analysis
 🐍 Experienced with **Python** for automation and scripting
-🚀 Recently started my journey to become a **GIS Developer** 📚 Currently learning web-based GIS, backend basics, and modern GIS workflows
-💡 Passionate about spatial analysis, mapping, and smart geospatial solutions
+Recently started my journey to become a GIS Developer 📚 Currently learning web-based GIS, backend basics, HTML fundamentals, and modern GIS workflows 💡 Passionate about spatial analysis, mapping, and smart geospatial solutions